lei335/goethereumbook/README.md

 # goethereumbook
-follow goethereumbook to learn develop dapps on ethereum or other chain
+follow goethereumbook to learn develop dapps on ethereum or other chain.